As the world market for synthetic fuels keeps growing, VTT is conducting ambitious research into emerging new fuel alternatives called e-fuels.

 The world’s oil refineries and the petrochemical industry are paying close attention to the situation.
 On the other hand, there is enormous demand for additional clean energy.
 However, the infrastructure required to produce pure hydrogen and perform carbon dioxide capture is still in the early stages.

 Research Professor Juha Lehtonen from VTT points out that decarbonizing all industries is the broader theme in the green transformation.
 Still, Oil & Gas is a very significant industry to consider in this equation.

 “Oil industry probably has to replace fossils within 20-30 years.
 The e-fuels provide one way to create new business, and in addition, a more sustainable one,” says Lehtonen, adding that in the long run, the revenues from the new green fuel business could be higher, too.

 Ways of producing e-fuels

-Electrolysis technology is considered a key in producing synthetic fuels – and predicted to grow more than 20-fold during the next five years.
+Electrolysis technology key in producing synthetic fuels – and predicted to grow more than 20-fold during the next five years.